bhattgauravNIT/SystemDesign/HLD/05_Database/03_Sharding/03_Rebalancing.md

 to dynamic partition.
 Just this is based upon hash.

+**Increasing system availability**

+Sharding can help in system availability as if one node goes down then only a small portion or a portion of data will be unavailable while rest system can keep running, moreover database like cassandra uses consistent hashing, and also maintain data for say node s2 i,e from 65->128 in S3 node as well, so in case S2 node goes down then s3 node will be able to accommodate for this failure.

 Note:

 Note point here is sharding makes architecture complex and we should try n avoid it until necessary.